Forced-choice ESP

 Tamper-evident sealed target pools, causality-direction testing, cross-verified statistics.
 Built around the published Schmidt protocols with modern integrity primitives.

-A Claude-powered protocol translation system supporting both clairvoyance and telepathy modes.
-Built around the SRI remote viewing literature.
+Target-based perceptual protocols supporting both clairvoyance and telepathy modes.
+Built around the SRI remote viewing literature and its figure-of-merit scoring tradition.

 Study protocols are declared before data collection, with hashed commitment recorded ahead of results.